-The majority of responding RSPG Member States (but none of the responding RSPG observers) either already provide, envisage or are considering measures on a national level for facilitating the transition to new broadcasting technologies in the UHF band, mainly in relation to the introduction of DVB-T2 but in the case of one third of the responding countries, possibly also HEVC.
-Where no provisions on national level are and related regulatory provisions, to facilitate the development of terrestrial mobile broadband applications, in accordance with Resolution 233 (WRC-12)
+The majority of responding RSPG Member States (but none of the RSPG observers) either already provide, envisage or are considering measures on a national level for facilitating the transition to new broadcasting technologies in the UHF band, mainly in relation to the introduction of DVB-T2 but in the case of one third of the responding countries, possibly also HEVC.
+Where no provisions on national level are envisaged and a reason for that was given, the rational was market related, in particular because of the not yet amortised costs for the transition to DTT.